Dark Web Marketplaces and COVID-19: before the vaccine: Results

-Figure~\ref{Time_series_Keywords}(a)-(b)-(c) shows the percentage of listing in time mentioning these themes, considering the full dataset.
-The percentage of all listings in the 23 DWMs mentioning lockdown never exceeded 1\% and reached its maximum in late April only, when many lockdown measures were adopted~\cite{nytimescoronavirus, lockdown_italy,lockdown_uk}, as illustrated in Figure.~\ref{Time_series_Keywords}(a).
-Delay mentions reached their peaks in March, April, and May, after major COVID-19 events, such as lockdowns~\cite{lockdown_italy,lockdown_uk}, one million worldwide cases~\cite{1M_ww_cases}, and the situation in Europe starting to improve~\cite{Europe_improving}, respectively, as shown in Figure~\ref{Time_series_Keywords}(b).
+Figure~\ref{Time_series_Keywords}(a)-(b)-(c) shows the percentage of all listings mentioning these themes over time.
+The percentage of all listings in the 30 DWMs mentioning lockdown never exceeded 1\%, as illustrated in Figure~\ref{Time_series_Keywords}(a).
+It reached its maximum in November, when Europe started new lockdown measures~\cite{new_lockdown_uk}.
+Other peaks occurred in April and September, when nations first started to implement these measures~\cite{nytimescoronavirus, lockdown_italy,lockdown_uk} and at the beginning of the second wave of contagions in Europe~\cite{second_wave_europe}, respectively.
+Delay mentions reached local peaks in March and May.
+These peaks occurred after major COVID-19 events, such as lockdowns~\cite{lockdown_italy,lockdown_uk} and the situation in Europe starting to improve~\cite{Europe_improving}, respectively.
+Two global peaks, instead, were reached in September and November, when cases started to surge again in Europe~\cite{second_wave_europe} and when Europe started new lockdown measures~\cite{new_lockdown_uk}, as shown in Figure~\ref{Time_series_Keywords}(b).
 A similar pattern was visible for the percentage of all listings mentioning sales.
-In addition, we observed that sales had a first peak corresponding to the New Year, which is a common practice of many in-person legal shops, as displayed in Figure~\ref{Time_series_Keywords}(c).
-Interestingly, despite observing that the increase in the percentage of all listings mentioning sales, delays, and lockdown followed major events related to the pandemic, not all of these listings also mentioned COVID-19.
+In addition, we observed that sales had a first peak corresponding to the New Year, which is a common practice of many offline regulated shops, as displayed in Figure~\ref{Time_series_Keywords}(c).
+Despite observing that the increase in the percentage of all listings mentioning sales, delays, and lockdown followed major events related to the pandemic, not all of these listings also mentioned COVID-19.
 We further researched this by plotting which percentage of the relative listings also mentioned COVID-19 in Figure~\ref{Time_series_Keywords}(d).
-The percentage of listings mentioning that the current sales were due to COVID-19 was less than 1\%, while mentions of delays reached up to 40\%.
+The percentage of listings mentioning that current sales were due to COVID-19 was less than 1\%, while mentions of delays reached up to 40\%.
 For lockdown it was 100\%, as one can expect since lockdowns exist because of COVID-19.
-In the three selected cases, the percentages of listings mentioning COVID-19 increased in time, following the global awareness about the current pandemic.
+In the three selected cases, the percentages of listings mentioning COVID-19 followed the global awareness about the current pandemic: increasing trends from January to the July~\cite{nytimescoronavirus,lockdown_italy,lockdown_uk, 1M_ww_cases}, less attention during the summer~\cite{Europe_improving}, and a returning increase in September and November~\cite{second_wave_europe, new_lockdown_uk}.